 The right combination of drugs in surgery or uncomfortable procedures can make the process easier for patients, especially for regional and general anesthesia.
 Depending on the procedure, skeletal muscles should be relaxed, patients should be immobile and unable to feel pain, and patients can be unconscious and unable to remember their experience.

 Any mistakes in administering anesthesia could have physical, mental, and emotional consequences for a patient and could even be lethal.
-A negligent action or failure to act could cause many complications, including breathing in of stomach contents, hypertension, stroke, severe brain damage, and anesthesia awareness—waking up during a procedure, but unable to let the surgeon know.
+A negligent action or failure to act could cause many complications, including breathing in of stomach contents, hypertension, stroke, severe brain damage, and anesthesia awareness—waking up during a procedure without the ability to let the surgeon know.

 Patients should constantly be monitored to ensure that these complications don’t happen to them.
 Proof that a healthcare provider didn’t monitor appropriately could be grounds for a medical malpractice lawsuit.

 Anesthesia errors are usually the result of human error.
 Surgical suites are hectic areas with a lot going on and many decisions that need to be made quickly.
-It’s not just the operating room itself where mistakes can happen, however: An anesthesiologist that isn’t aware of a patient’s medical history or doesn’t properly educate the patient on the risks and other conditions could be liable for their injuries.
+It’s not just the operating room itself where mistakes can happen, however: An anesthesiologist who isn’t aware of a patient’s medical history or doesn’t properly educate the patient on the risks and other conditions could be liable for injuries.

 There are several situations where an anesthesiologist can make a simple, preventable mistake that leads to life-altering or fatal consequences for a patient—and potentially a medical malpractice case for survivors and families:

 Anesthesiologists are part of your medical team, just like doctors and surgeons, and they are required to provide you with a standard level of care.
 No matter how major or minor your procedure is, if there is anesthesia involved, there is a level of risk that needs to be considered.

 If you or a loved one have been injured as a result of anesthesia errors, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
 An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.